🔞 18+ Only | Gamble Responsibly | Problem Gambling Help | GamblingHelp NZ: 0800 654 655

 Step 1: Pick the Right Alternative for Your Use Case

 If your priority is matching POLi's instant-deposit experience while gaining withdrawal capability, choose Skrill or Neteller.
 If you want the conceptual bank-direct model, choose instant bank transfer or standard bank transfer.
-If privacy matters most, Bitcoin at Betway is the strongest option.
+If outright cash-out speed matters most, crypto (USDT or Bitcoin) at Betway is the strongest option once KYC is cleared.

 Step 2: Register and Verify the New Account